The Use of Constant Force Springs in Space

 It is usually a pre-stressed flat strip of spring material formed into a constant radius which coils around itself or on a drum.
 When the strip is extended or deflected, the stress resists the loading force, though at a nearly constant (zero) rate.
 A constant force is obtained when the outer end of the spring is attached to another spool and caused to retract in the reverse or same direction as originally wound.
 Due to the full load being reached after being deflected to a length equal to 1.25 its diameter, it maintains a constant force no matter the length of the extension.

-Much flexibility is available with constant force springs, as the load capacity can be varied by factors and configurations such as cavity mounts, multiple spring mounts, sizes and various design specifications.
+Much flexibility is available, as the load capacity can be varied by factors and configurations such as cavity mounts, multiple spring mounts, sizes and various design specifications.

 Wherever constant load is required, a constant force spring is perfect for it, whether this be a hair dryer, gym equipment or a space shuttle.